 MISSION

 When I first recognized I needed help I was full of shame and felt like a failure.
-I have learned this feeling is the norm and is why many do not seek formal care.
-My therapist, Jennifer Cooper, prepared a meditation night for me and two other men struggling with the same feelings.
-The meditation night was called “The Man in the Arena'' revolving around the speech by President Theodore Roosevelt called “Citizenship in a Republic'', given on April 23, 1910.
+I have learned this feeling is very common in our communities and is why many do not seek assistance.
+My therapist prepared a meditation night for me and two other men struggling with the same feelings.
+The meditation night was called “The Man in the Arena'', revolving around the speech given by President Theodore Roosevelt called “Citizenship in a Republic'',on April 23, 1910.
 This night became a source of strength during my therapy and it changed how I viewed asking for help.
-I learned the critic did not count and I was the one who had shed blood, sweat, and tears in the arena, so I ignored the noise of everyone else.
-Please take a few minutes and listen to the core of this speech and maybe it will provide you strength as well.
+I learned the critic did not count and I was the one who had shed blood, sweat, and tears in my arena, thus inspiring me to ignore the noise from others.
+Please take a few minutes and listen to the words from this speech, maybe it will provide you strength as well.

 The Man in the Arena: Citizenship in a Republic by Teddy Roosevelt